Bagpipes & Bellows

 "Finally got my hands on the things yesterday - very happy indeed.
 They make a completely different instrument of the pipes.
 Make it much easier to bash regulators too, so I can make any passing guitar/bouzouki/mandolin player's life completely miserable.
 The long term health benefits will be good too - as well as saving my back, the duty means I won't be drinking for the rest of the month ;) Cheers Mike"

-Comic Cannon
+Cormac Cannon

 Limerick, Ireland - 2003